LSS, Longtime Youth Services Leader in Minnesota, to Operate Pathways 4 Youth

 “We’re so impressed by the St. Cloud Rotary Foundation for their vision, the strength of their service design and amazing community support they’ve garnered for Pathways 4 Youth in a very short period of time,” said Patrick Thueson, CEO of Lutheran Social Service of Minnesota.
 “We’re honored to continue this important work and partner with the St. Cloud community to bring our team’s experience, compassion and dedication to youth who need stable housing and support to get on their feet.”

 Statewide, Lutheran Social Service supports one in 65 Minnesotans including children, youth and families, people with disabilities and older adults through a variety of services.
-In St. Cloud, those services include adoption and foster care, housing services, behavioral health services, refugee services, a crisis nursery, youth intervention services and sex trafficking prevention.
+In St. Cloud, those services include adoption and foster care, housing services, behavioral health services, guardianship options, pooled trust services, refugee services, a crisis nursery, youth intervention services and sex trafficking prevention.

 Pathways’ youth resource center will continue to operate out of the Central MN Youth For Christ building, 203 Cooper Avenue North, Suite 260 in St. Cloud.
 The center is available primarily by appointment due to COVID-19 precautions from 2 p.m. to 5:30 p.m.
 Monday-Thursday.
 Lutheran Social Service will be hiring two full-time employees to support services.

 The Rotary Foundation previously worked with Catholic Charities through a management agreement to provide staffing and other services.
 A Catholic Charities caseworker will continue partnering with LSS to help youth at the resource center.